HACKSSENTIAL RULES ~ CHAPTER VII

 • Spell target (or ST)

-The Feature of Spell target (or ST) can be referred to:
+In the above table, the Feature of Spell target (or ST) can be referred to one of the following:

-• an area; it can vary from 10cm. up to 1km. of diameter or it can be ‘Any at sight’ (i.e. the caster can freely choose anything in his sight).
+• an area; it can vary from 10cm. up to 1km. of diameter.

-• a being; the creature be either voluntary (i.e. the creature accepts to be the target) or ‘opponent’ (i.e. not willing or unaware targets).
-In addition, the creature can be single or multiple and can be targeted in 3 ways: with a hit (i.e. an attack either melee – ARC ES Brawl with a weapon level 0 – or ranged – ARC ES Throwing Weapons with a weapon level 0); with a magic ray (i.e. it always hit, no ARC required); with a mental attack (i.e. it works regardless to target’s position, thus even not in sight).
+• a being; the creature be either voluntary (i.e., the creature accepts to be the target) or ‘opponent’ (i.e., not willing, or unaware targets).
+In addition, the creature can be single or multiple and can be targeted in 3 ways: with a hit (i.e. an attack either melee – ARC ES Brawl with a weapon level 0 – or ranged – ARC ES Throwing Weapons with a weapon level 0); with a magic ray (i.e. it always hit, no ARC required); with a mental attack (i.e. it works regardless to target’s position, thus even not in sight, however the caster must know the target).
+In case of a spell targeted with a hit, the defense options of the target are the same as for ranged combat, be it either a touch or a ranged spell.

 The maximum number of creatures for a single spell is defined according to the score in IN of the caster as follows: